pmndrs/react-three-next/README.md

 - [x] Use esbuild in development for faster HMR
 - [x] VSCode debug profiles for the server, Chrome, and Firefox

+### :passport_control: Typescript

+If you want to use typescript:
+- create a tsconfig.json file
+- start the dev server, next will fill the tsconfig.json and tell you to install typescript
+- yarn add --dev typescript @types/react
+- copy the path aliases from jsconfig.json to tsconfig.json

 ### :bullettrain_side: Architecture

 Inform the nextjs page that the component is a Threejs component.
 For that, simply add the **r3f** property to the parent component.